 Entry into liquidity monitoring auction

-A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if there are no best bid and/or best ask prices on the market.
+A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake).

 The trigger for entering a liquidity monitoring auction is: